KonstantinDege/PayloadComputerDroneProjekt/docs/_sources/doku_installation/raspi.rst.txt

     sudo apt install python3-picamera2

 Clone and install the repo into a virtual environment on the Raspi.
+Or install the package directly if you just want to use it with your own scripts: ``pip install PayloadComputerDroneProjekt``

 Make sure ``include-system-site-packages`` is set to true, else it will not be able to access the raspicam package.

 Configure the config file as needed by your system and requierements.